edx/jenkins-job-dsl/README.md

 ## Writing DSLs

 ### Example Job
-An example job can be found at [here](../blob/master/platform/jobs/exampleJob.groovy).
+An example job can be found [here](../blob/master/platform/jobs/exampleJob.groovy).

 ### Shared Constants:
 In order to make use of shared constants in a DSL script: